synw/iso/README.md

 An isolates runner that handles bidirectionnal communication.
 Run some code in an isolate and communicate with it.

-*Warning*: this is experimental and the api may change.

 ## Example

    ```dart